supabase/pg_graphql/docs/api.md

 ##### Ordering

-The default order of results is set by the underlying table's primary key.
-The default order can be overridden by passing an array of `<Table>OrderBy` to the collection's `orderBy` argument.
+The default order of results is defined by the underlying table's primary key column in ascending order.
+That default can be overridden by passing an array of `<Table>OrderBy` to the collection's `orderBy` argument.

 === "QueryType"